Spectral properties of generalized Paley graphs: Explicit computations through period polynomials

 where $\eta_i^{(k,q)}$ is the Gaussian period given in \eqref{gaussian}.

-In some cases, the expansion of these polynomials are known, and they factor into product of polynomials of small degree, hence their roots (the Gaussian periods) can be explicitly computed.
+In some cases, the expansions of these polynomials are known, and they factor into product of polynomials of small degree, hence their roots (the Gaussian periods) can be explicitly computed.
 We will use some of the known cases to give the spectrum of the associated GP-graphs explicitly.
 In particular, the spectrum of the graphs $\G(k,q)$ with $k\mid 24$ ($k\ne 24$) can be determined (although it is highly non-trivial in most of the cases).
-For simplicity, we will give explicitly the spectrum of the graphs $\G(k,q)$ with $k=3,4$.
+For simplicity, we will give explicitly the spectrum of the graphs $\G(k,q)$ with $k=3,4$ (the cases $k=1,2$ were presented in Examples \ref{g1q} and \ref{Ex:Paley}).
 For the remaining cases $k=6,8,12$ we refer to the works of Gurak.
 Using results of Hoshi we give the spectrum of $\G(5,p^{5t})$ in the case $p\equiv 1 \pmod 5$.
 Another well-known case is the semiprimitive one, which is delayed until Section~\ref{sec:5}.

 In \cite{PV3}, we have computed the spectrum of $\G(k,q)$ for $k\mid \frac{q-1}{p-1}$ with $k=3,4$, where $q=p^m$.
-There, we used a relation that we found between the spectrum of GP-graphs $\G(k,q)$ and the weight distribution of certain irreducible cyclic codes $\mathcal{C}(k,q)$, provided that $k\mid \frac{q-1}{p-1}$ (a posteriori, those having integral spectrum, see Section \ref{sec:4}).
+There, we used a relation that we found between the spectrum of GP-graphs $\G(k,q)$ and the weight distribution of certain irreducible cyclic codes $\mathcal{C}(k,q)$, provided that $k\mid \frac{q-1}{p-1}$ (a posteriori, those GP-graphs having integral spectrum, see Section \ref{sec:4}).
 Namely, we have used this relation and the fact that the weight distributions for the codes $\CC(3,q)$ and $\CC(4,q)$ was already known (which was computed by using Gaussian periods) in these cases.

 Now, we will give the complete result, that is we give the spectrum of $\G(k,q)$ for $k\mid q-1$ with $k=3,4$, by way of explicit factorizations of the period polynomials $\Psi_{3,q}(x)$ and $\Psi_{4,q}(x)$ obtained by Myerson (\cite{My}).
 It turns out that there is one extra case for $k=3$ and two extra cases for $k=4$ in this more general setting (i.e. $k\mid q-1$ instead of $k\mid \frac{q-1}{p-1}$).